camunda/camunda/benchmarks/setup/README.md

 * [Self-Managed Zeebe Cluster](#benchmarking-self-managed-zeebe-cluster)
 * [Camunda Cloud Cluster](#benchmarking-camunda-cloud-saas)

-All guides are targete4d at a Linux systems.
+All guides are targeted at a Linux systems.

 ## Requirements